Puneet56/atom_script/frontend/README.md

 # AtomScript Frontend

-This is a Next.js project showcasing **AtomScript**, a programming language designed for defining atoms, reactions, and molecules.
+This is a Next.js project showcasing **AtomScript**, a programming language.
 The project includes an interactive REPL (Read-Eval-Print Loop) and a code editor to experiment with AtomScript.

 ## Features